adivea/nitrateDK/README.md

 To get a local copy up and running follow these simple example steps.

 **NOTE:** There may be slight variations depending on the terminal and operating system you use.
-The steps in the README is designed for Git Bash on Windows 10.
+Thefollowing example is designed forGit BashonWindows 10.
+You also need to have _pip_ installed:

 ### Prerequisites